InternLM/HuixiangDou/README.md

 # Build a feature store
-mkdir workdir # create a working directory python3 -m pip install -r requirements.txt # install dependencies, python3.11 needs `conda install conda-forge::faiss-gpu` python3 service/feature_store.py # save the features of repodir to workdir
+mkdir workdir # create a working directory python3 -m pip install -r requirements.txt # install dependencies, python3.11 needs `conda install conda-forge::faiss-gpu` python3 -m huixiangdou.service.feature_store # save the features of repodir to workdir
 ```

 The first run will automatically download the configuration of [text2vec-large-chinese](https://huggingface.co/GanymedeNil/text2vec-large-chinese), you can also manually download it and update model path in `config.ini`.